dotStart/Ikarus/Readme.md

 4. Create a pull request

 #### Get involved
-Just send us an email to team@ikarus-framework.de with some references and a nice text (We want to know who you are before we invite you to join us).
+Read the [[Get involved]] article to learn how to contribute to Ikarus!

 ### Get the system rollin'
 **Note:** This is just a temporary way to install Ikarus.
 We'll release an installer soon (It will use PHAR which makes it very nifty).